danbauman77/tophat/README.md

 <p><h2><strong>Anything Else?</strong></h2></p>

-<p>I can't stress this enough: <h3>Conduct your own due dillegence when it comes to these PPP and WARN alerts supplements!</h3></p>
+<p>I can't stress this enough: <b>Conduct your own due dillegence when it comes to these PPP and WARN alerts supplements!</b></p>

 <p><h2><strong>Why Should I?</strong></h2></p>

 <p>Because...</p>

-<p><h3>A:</h3> My searches were cursory;</p>
+<p><b>A:</b> My searches were cursory;</p>

-<p><h3>A:</h3> My appetite for entertaining false positives was greater than I'd stomach otherwise, given that I didn't intend to write about all of these datapoints or widely PUBLISH this dataset on The Chronicle's website;</p>
+<p><b>A:</b> My appetite for entertaining false positives was greater than I'd stomach otherwise, given that I didn't intend to write about all of these datapoints or widely PUBLISH this dataset on The Chronicle's website;</p>

-<p><h3>A:</h3> I didn't care to learn about the technical nuances of each state's WARN-alert systems.
+<p><b>A:</b> I didn't care to learn about the technical nuances of each state's WARN-alert systems.
 So I can't tell you why some states record even minor layoff events, while others barely track any;</p>

-<p><h3>A:</h3> Because of the time, learning curve, and grunt work involved, I didn't integrate additional datapoints into this file, like data about federal Covid-relief dollars allocated to specific industries.
+<p><b>A:</b> Because of the time, learning curve, and grunt work involved, I didn't integrate additional datapoints into this file, like data about federal Covid-relief dollars allocated to specific industries.
 Think airlines, colleges, or hospitals.</p>

-<p><h3>A:</h3> I also couldn't conceptualize an effective and comprehensive strategy for identifying other pandemic-era workforce events.
+<p><b>A:</b> I also couldn't conceptualize an effective and comprehensive strategy for identifying other pandemic-era workforce events.
 All I could come up with was:</p>
 <ul>
   <li>Do a billion Google searches with different keywords AND 'company name.'</li>
   <li>Never see family or friends again.</li>